dapr/docs/concepts/observability/traces.md

 ## Correlation ID

-For HTTP requests, Dapr injects a **X-Correlation-ID** header to requests.
-For gRPC calls, Dapr inserts a **X-Correlation-ID** as a field of a **header** metadata.
-When a request arrives without an correlation ID, Dapr creates a new one.
-Otherwise, it passes the correlation ID along the call chain.
+Dapr uses the standard W3C Trace Context headers.
+For HTTP requests, Dapr uses `traceparent` header.For gRPC requests, Dapr uses `grpc-trace-bin` header.When a request arrives without a trace ID, Dapr creates a new one.
+Otherwise, it passes the trace ID along the call chain.

 ## Configuration